 The cooperation with Toyota has been extended in late 2020, when it was announced a strategic alliance: Toyota Europe has joined forces with CaetanoBus and Finlog in an effort dedicated to the development and production of fuel buses in Europe.

-Rampini towards the launch of a 8-meter fuel cell bus
+Rampini launched a 8-meter fuel cell bus

 Safra with Symbio: the French-made fuel cell bus